zonArt/openlp/documentation/manual/source/themes.rst

 will delete a selected theme or by right-clicking your theme and selecting the appropriate action.

-**Note:** deleting the currently selected global theme is not possible.
+**Note:** deleting the currently selected global theme or the default theme is not possible.

 Exporting Themes
 ================